aar10n/ImageRepository/README.md

-# Shopify Challenge 2021
+# Image Repository

-This is my entry for the 2021 Shopify Developer Intern Challenge.
 It includes a complete front and back-end, as well as an AI powered microservice that provides automatic tagging of prominent image features.
 I had a ton of fun working on this, even though it did end up being a lot more than I originally set out to do.
 Below, you can find a description of the different components, some  instructions on how to run it, and finally some screenshots of the front-end.

 ## Structure